MicrosoftDocs/Viva/Viva/glint/setup/attribute-fundamentals.md

 **Best practices**:

 - The more attributes you provide, the more ways data can be sliced and diced to provide richer insights and alerts.
-- Attributes that are too specific won't meet the minimum confidentiality threshold of five to appear in reporting, so avoid them.
+- Attributes that are too specific don't meet the minimum confidentiality threshold of five to appear in reporting, so avoid them.

 ### General Data protection Regulation (GDPR) compliance for attributes